Adam-OGithub/mombot/README.md

 # Config file

-- Need to rename "config copy.json" to "config.json".
+- Need to rename **config_copy.json** to **config.json** in order for the config to work correctly.
+- Please reference the API section to locate/sign up for tokens.
+- You do not need all the tokens to run mom, however certain commands will not work and crashes may occur.

 # Database - Mongo